smarthomeNG/plugins/database/README.md

    * `driver` - specifies the DB-API2 driver module (e.g. Python includes
      the SQLite driver by importing the module `sqlite3`, to use it here just set the driver parameter to the module name `sqlite3`)
-   * `connect` - specifies the connection parameters which is directly used to invoke the `connect()` function of the DB API 2 implementation
+   * `database` - specifies the connection parameters which is directly used to invoke the `connect()` function of the DB API 2 implementation
    * `prefix` - if you want to log into an existing database with other tables you can specify a prefix for the plugins' tables